Court system’s electronic system to start this month with traffic tickets

 The violations bureau handled more than 86,000 traffic tickets and more than 50,000 other civil violations in the year that ended June 30, 2017, the most recent data available.

-People still will be able to files documents by mail or in person at the District Court in Lewiston where the Violations Bureau is located.
+People still will be able to file documents by mail or in person at the District Court in Lewiston where the Violations Bureau is located.

 A new online payment service will replace the current PayTixx program, which will be discontinued Oct.
 17, the release said.
 The new system will begin accepting payments Oct.
 29.